marLoster/Chess-Hub/README.md

 There are also scripts that populate data warehouse once a day with the results of games between bots.

 There are various scripts for models in the AI directory however, there are still a lot of other ideas to try and there is certainly a place to improve.

+The application uses its own chess engine written from scratch.